authelia/authelia/docs/deployment/supported-proxies/haproxy.md

 ### Secure Authelia with TLS
 There is a [known limitation](https://github.com/TimWolla/haproxy-auth-request/issues/12) with haproxy-auth-request with regard to TLS-enabled backends.
-If you want to run Authelia TLS enabled the recommended workaround utilising HAProxy itself to proxy the requests.
+If you want to run Authelia TLS enabled the recommended workaround utilises HAProxy itself to proxy the requests.
 This comes at a cost of two additional TCP connections, but allows the full HAProxy configuration flexbility with regard to TLS verification as well as header rewriting.
-An example of this configuration will also be provided below.
+An example of this configuration is also be provided below.

 #### Configuration